yungshenglu/StudyJams/Coursera/TensorFlow/4-ScalingTF/Lab-5.md

-# Lab 1: Writing Low-level TensorFlow Programs
+# Lab 5: Exploring and Creating ML Datasets

-> * Last Tested Date: DEC 05, 2018
+> * Last Tested Date: DEC 04, 2018
 > * Last Updated Date: JUL 01, 2019

 ## Overview

-This lab is part of a lab series, where you go from exploring a taxicab dataset to training and deploying a high-accuracy distributed model with Cloud ML Engine.
+This lab is part of a lab series, where you go from exploring a taxicab dataset to training and deploying a high-accuracy distributed model with Cloud AI Platform.

 ### What You Learn

-In this lab, you will learn how the TensorFlow Python API works:
+In this lab, you will learn how to:

-* Building a graph
-* Running a graph
-* Feeding values into a graph
-* Find area of a triangle using TensorFlow
+* Package up TensorFlow model
+* Run training locally
+* Run training on cloud
+* Deploy model to cloud
+* Invoke model to carry out predictions

 ---
 ## Setup